• Skip to primary navigation

 A summer festival in Armstrong Park.

-You probably won't stay too cool attending an outdoor festival, but you'll be having so much fun that you may forget all about that crazy humidity.
+You may not stay super cool attending an outdoor festival, but you'll be having so much fun that you'll forget all about that crazy humidity.
 Or maybe not, but at least everyone else will be sweating, too!

-• Pride: Celebrate LGBTQ+ culture through food, parties, a parade, and more.
+• Pridefest: Celebrate LGBTQ+ culture through food, parties, a parade, and more.

 • French Market Creole Tomato Festival: Creole tomatoes are an essential ingredient in many New Orleans dishes, and this event celebrates them with music, food, a Bloody Mary market, and more.